icassina/random-repo/README.md

 sbt "; project flyway; flywayMigrate"
 ```

-The database is now ready for use.
+The database is now ready to use.

 Running